 The Bottom Line

-If your C&P exam is coming up, review our claims process page for additional tips, check the condition guides for your specific conditions, and consider bringing a free VSO representative with you for support.
+If your C&P exam is coming up, review our claims process page, check the condition guides, submit new non-VA records before the appointment, and consider asking a free accredited VSO representative for help preparing or reviewing the later decision.